 *If your session will be held in my studio, I’ll provide you with the address and directions via email*

 I’m a very visual person, so it’s always helpful if you could text or email me a few days ahead of your session, with pics of the outfits you’ve prepared, as well as any props you might be bringing along.
-But don’t worry, props aren’t necessary for you to gather, as I have plenty to choose from and sssshhh, don’t tell my hubby, but my prop collection is constantly growing, lol!
+But don’t worry, props aren’t necessary, just personal preference and I do have an extensive collection of items we can use, if needed.
 By discussing your session in advance, we’ll maximize your photography time and get to having some fun!

 Last, but not least….well, that is, before you get to the meat of this information below, if you’d like to incorporate a specific theme into the photos, let me know at least 3-4 weeks ahead of time, just in case a little extra research and preparation is involved.
 We’ll work together to coordinate gathering or creating necessary props, to make your vision come to life!